simon-ritchie/apysc/docs_src/source/graphics_draw_ellipse.md

 The return value of the `draw_ellipse` interface is the instance of the `Ellipse` class.

-It has the basic interfaces (like the `x` or the `width` attributes) similar to the other graphics classes.
+It has basic interfaces (like the `x` or the `width` attributes) similar to the other graphics classes.

 The following code example binds the click event handler.
 If you click the ellipse, the width and height become wider.